-The 2016-17 school year was another successful one for the LVGH community.
-200+ volunteer tutors worked with nearly 900 adults to improve their language, math, digital literacy and job skills – critical skills that shape the foundation of independent adult life.
+The 2017-18 school year was another successful one for the LVGH community.
+200+ volunteer tutors worked with over 900 adults to improve their language, math, digital literacy and job skills – critical skills that shape the foundation of independent adult life.

 Since we first opened our doors over 40 years ago, LVGH has helped over 15,000 adults from across Greater Hartford to improve their English literacy skills.
 Check out the timeline to see how we’ve grown!